Three departing women Seattle city leaders discuss challenges at the top

 In December, both Durkan and Juneau announced their decisions to move on at the end of their terms.
 Best, the city's first Black woman to serve as police chief, left her position last year.

-“While the external supports aren't there, there are many times that having Chief Best in her role and having the superintendent in her role was support for me, because they were experiencing many of the same things I was experiencing,” Durkan said.
+“While the external supports aren't there, there are many times that having Chief Best in her role and having the superintendent in her role was support for me because they were experiencing many of the same things I was experiencing,” said Durkan.

-“Once you're in these positions, the support that comes along with that sometimes is not as present as it should be,” Juneau said.
+“Once you're in these positions, the support that comes along with that sometimes is not as present as it should be,” said Juneau.

-“I truly believe that we [women] are servant leaders and if you cant accomplish what you’re doing.
-If you have become the point of conflict we are more likely to step out,” Durkan said.
+“I truly believe that we [women] are servant leaders, and if you can't accomplish what you’re doing, if you have become the point of conflict, we are more likely to step out,” said Durkan.

-The conversation with three of Seattle’s more prominent female leaders was meant to answer that question and the question of what led all three to decide to move on.
+The conversation with three of Seattle’s more prominent female leaders was also meant to answer the question of what led all three to decide to move on.

-“People will assume it had to do something with pay," Best said.
-"It really wasn't that it was having to lay off officers that we had worked so very hard to bring in almost 40% diversity hiring."
+“People will assume [leaving] had to do something with pay," said Best.
+"It really wasn't that.
+It was having to lay off officers that we had worked so very hard to bring in, almost 40% diversity hiring."

 "I just wasn’t going to do that,” she added.